Calling all landlords and employers – are fire doors fitted in your businesses and homes?

 Using ventilation grilles fitted with intumescent material, fire doors can remain resistant to fire whilst still ventilating an area.
-Envirograf’s range of fire-rated vents have an assortment of facings such as louvre, as well as automatic grilles that close up during fire to prevent the spread of smoke or flames through a fire door, or even ventilation ducting.
+Fire-rated vents have an assortment of facings such as louvre, as well as automatic grilles that close up during fire to prevent the spread of smoke or flames through a fire door, or even ventilation ducting.

 A fire door isn’t much good if it’s left propped open.
 Human negligence is one of the biggest factors to consider when filling out your fire risk assessment for your home, school or business, and having a fire door close automatically will help negate that.